kdeepr/Language-Resource-center-AI-Assistant-/README.md

 **LRC Guide** (internally nicknamed *Digital Stoplight*) is a conversational AI agent that helps students, faculty, and visitors get instant answers about the Language Resource Center — without waiting for a staff member.

-It was built and deployed by **Kuladeep Roy**, a data science student working part-time at the LRC, as a practical automation to reduce repetitive front-desk inquiries and improve the student experience.
+It was built and **Kuladeep Roy**, a data science student working part-time at the LRC, as a practical automation to reduce repetitive front-desk inquiries and improve the student experience.

 ### What it answers
 - 📍 LRC location and directions within Mackinac Hall